 Washington DC Gun Lawyer

-Carrying a pistol without a license (CPWOL) is the most serious offense that may be charged.
+There are myriad gun offenses that a person can be charged with in the District of Columbia.
+Carrying a pistol without a license (CPWOL) is the most serious offense that may be charged, and is codified under Section 22-4503 of the DC Code.
 To be found guilty of this offense, the government must prove a person knowingly and intentionally carried a pistol openly or concealed about his/her person, that the pistol was operable or appeared to be operable, that the person was not licensed to carry the pistol, and that the pistol was carried in a place outside the person’s home, place of business, or land or property controlled by the person.
 A “pistol” is defined as a firearm with a barrel less than 12 inches in length.
 A “firearm” is defined as a weapon that will expel a bullet by means of an explosive.
 CPWOL carries a potential prison sentence of five years and/or a $5,000 fine.

 The elements of the offense of possession of an unregistered firearm in Washington, DC are: (1) the defendant knew that he or she possessed the object; (2) the defendant knew the object was a firearm; (3) the firearm was capable of operating as designed, and (4) the firearm was not registered to the defendant.
 The control of the accused over the weapon in question must exist at the same time as the intent to exercise that power, and the duration of the defendant’s control of the firearm is irrelevant.
 The possession of the firearm can either be actual or constructive.
 To establish constructive possession in Washington, DC, the state is required to prove that: (1) the defendant had knowledge of the presence of the firearm; and (2) the defendant intended to exercise control over the firearm.